An Odd Work of Grace

 This emphasis on the value of building up corporate unity had been present from the beginning of the Edwardian program of reform.
 In the Preface to the Book of Common Prayer of 1549, Archbishop Cranmer asserted its value when he declared that one purpose of this Book was the unity of the nation in prayer: “heretofore, there hath been great diversitie in saying and synging in churches within this realme: . . .
 Now from hencefurth, all the whole realme shall have but one use.”
 To the end that all may participate in “one use,” Cranmer declares that “all thynges shalbe readde and song in the Church, in the Englishe tongue, to the ende that the congregacion may bee thereby edifyed.”
 To this generation of English Reformers, the concept of “election” did not refer to an individual’s relationship to the eternal decrees of God, but, on the model of election provided by the Old Testament, to England as God’s elect nation.
 At the coronation of Edward VI, Cranmer heralded Edward as the “new Josias,” who would restore England to God’s favor through his reformation of the body politic.

-The pragmatic goal of national unity in matters of religion for the good of the entire nation as congregation thus became a distinctive emphasis of of the early years of Elizabeth’s reign.
+This pragmatic goal of national unity in matters of religion for the good of the entire nation as congregation thus became a distinctive emphasis of of the early years of Elizabeth’s reign.
 As Angela Ranson has recently pointed out, the Marian Exiles, whether they sequestered during Mary’s reign in Geneva or Zurich, on their return to England joined those who had stayed behind in fulfilling the promise of the Edwardian Reformation under the reign of Elizabeth.
-Angela Ranson, “The Marian Exile and Religious Self-identity: Rethinking the origins of Elizabethan Puritanism.”
-Perichoresis 2013, pp. 1 – 24.
+43

 In his early defense of the Elizabethan Settlement, John Jewel, who had been Cranmer’s secretary, chose to defend the Church of England against Catholic opponents not as much on doctrinal grounds as much as on the grounds that the English Church is united in what it does, together, and that what it does is what the true Church has done, always and everywhere.
-In his Apology of the Church of England, his defense of the Elizabethan Settlement, first published in Latin in 1562, then in English in 1564 and in Part II, especially, he repeatedly begins sentences with the phrase “We believe” to affirm the Church’s faith, as expressed in what Lancelot Andrewes would describe later as “One canon reduced to writing by God himself, two testaments, three creeds, four general councils, five centuries, and the series of Fathers in that period – the centuries that is, before Constantine, and two after, determine the boundary of our faith.”
+In his Apology of the Church of England, his defense of the Elizabethan Settlement,44and in Part II, especially, he repeatedly begins sentences with the phrase “We believe” to affirm the Church’s faith, as expressed in what Lancelot Andrewes would describe later as “One canon reduced to writing by God himself, two testaments, three creeds, four general councils, five centuries, and the series of Fathers in that period – the centuries that is, before Constantine, and two after, determine the boundary of our faith.”

 Ian Green’s discussion of the contrast between the Church of England’s vision of the individual as important as part of the larger community and the inward life as supportive of, rather than superior to, the public and Calvin’s followers, with their emphasis on inward searching for signs of election is helpful here.
 In his Print and Protestantism in Early Modern England, Green describes Calvin’s English followers thus: